IzzyMRob/Final_Project_CS276/README.md

 - Use ESC to pause the game

 ### How to Play
-Welcome to Cosmic Adventure!
+Welcome to Space Vulture!
 You are a lone scavenger exploring an abandoned freighter in hopes of finding a wealth of credits, though it is rumored that this ship met a deadly fate.
-This place is said to be perilous, the perfect oppurtunity for a daring explorer like you to loot.
+This place is said to be perilous, the perfect opportunity for a daring explorer like you to loot.
 It's important to remember that freighter passages turn a lot, and that leaving a room to the north does not guarantee entering the next from the south, although it often works out that way.
 You'd best make yourself a map as you go along.